Wolf Alexander Erich Albert Ferdinand Freiherr von Lersner

 and, though tempted, decided against eating slugs,

-preferring one more risky raid of a farmer’s food stores.
+preferring another risky raid of a farmer’s food stores.

 Back at home, he completed